 Similar concerns about the efficacy of the administration’s cooperation with China on counternarcotics have also been raised by the influential House Select Committee on Strategic Competition with the CCP.

-A spokesperson for the Select Committee’s Republican majority told The Epoch Times that the CCP’s moves to schedule fentanyl precursors were the regime’s “latest vacuous promise,” designed to win concessions from the United States.
+A spokesperson for the committee’s Republican majority told The Epoch Times that the CCP’s moves to schedule fentanyl precursors were the regime’s “latest vacuous promise,” designed to win concessions from the United States.

-“The horror will not end until the U.S. makes clear to the PRC government and companies responsible that they will pay a price for their actions,” the spokesperson said, using an acronym for the official name of China, the People’s Republic of China.
+“The horror will not end until the U.S. makes clear to the PRC government and companies responsible that they will pay a price for their actions,” the spokesperson said, using the abbreviation of the official name of China, the People’s Republic of China (PRC).

 The spokesperson said that China is “subsidizing the export of fentanyl, fentanyl analogues, and fentanyl precursors” and not taking any “enforcement action against the PRC perpetrators responsible for hundreds of thousands of American deaths.”

-The Select Committee’s report also found that the CCP has ownership stakes in some of the companies exporting fentanyl precursors.
+The committee’s report also found that the CCP has ownership stakes in some of the companies exporting fentanyl precursors.

-Rep. Dusty Johnson (R-S.D.), who serves on the Select Committee, told The Epoch Times that the committee had its own Fentanyl Working Group, which recommended “strict trade and customs enforcement measures” to counter the flow of narcotics from China.
+Rep. Dusty Johnson (R-S.D.), who serves on the committee, told The Epoch Times that the committee had its own Fentanyl Working Group, which recommended “strict trade and customs enforcement measures” to counter the flow of narcotics from China.

 “China produces almost all of the fentanyl that comes across America’s borders,” Johnson said.